 By Barry Keate

 Many people with tinnitus have difficulty sleeping.
-The impact of tinnitus on affected individuals seems to be very similar to the impact of insomnia on those without tinnitus.
+The impact of tinnitus on affected individuals is very similar to the impact of insomnia on those without tinnitus.
 Because of this, many tinnitus patients are prescribed benzodiazepine medications to help them get to sleep.
 This creates new problems of addiction and disturbed sleep patterns.
-There is a way to get a good night’s sleep without the negative effects of prescription medications through the use of the natural hormone melatonin.
+There are ways to get a good night’s sleep without the negative effects of prescription medications through the use of the natural hormone melatonin and Cognitive Behavioral Therapy.

 The Insomnia Connection